Aunarius: Life

-He enforced a regular daily attendance at the Divine Office on the part both of regular and secular clergy.
-He held (578 or 585) the Council of Auxerre; an important synod of four bishops, seven abbots, thirty-five priests, and four deacons for the restoration of ecclesiastical discipline and the suppression of popular pagan superstitions, and caused the lives of his predecessors Amator and Germanus to be written.
+He enforced daily attendance at the Divine Office on the part both of regular and secular clergy.
+He held (in 578 or 585) the Council of Auxerre, an important synod of four bishops, seven abbots, thirty-five priests, and four deacons for the restoration of ecclesiastical discipline and the suppression of non-Christian religious practices.
+The decrees illustrate the life and manners among the newly-converted Teutonic tribes and the Gallo-Romans of the time.

+In 592 he wrote the Institutiones de Rogationibus et Vigiliis.
+He caused the lives of his predecessors Amator and Germanus to be written.

 Veneration

-Aunarius was buried at Auxerre, where he has always been held in veneration.
+Aunarius was buried at the Abbey of Saint-Germain d'Auxerre.
 His remains were later enclosed in a golden chest, but were partially dispersed by the Huguenots in 1567.
 A portion, however, was placed in the hollow pillar of a crypt, and saved.

 His feast day is celebrated on 25 September.